 - Tree of Life by Rochelle Strauss

-- Kingfisher Science Encyclopedia
+- The Kingfisher Science Encyclopedia

-- Karl, Get Out of the Garden!
-By Anita Sanchez
+- Karl, Get Out of the Garden! by Anita Sanchez

 Rather than delve into all of the complexities of the classification system, this study focuses on the five kingdoms of living things, and some of the classifications below that level.
-For example, students learn about the differences between vertebrates and invertebrates, then become familiar with examples from groups within each category.
+For example, students learn about the differences between vertebrates and invertebrates then become familiar with examples from groups within each category.
 The course presents information simply enough to be understood by students in the elementary grades.
 Even so, some of the vocabulary will probably be challenging for younger students.

 Activities are included in every chapter, with additional “Cross-Chapter Exploration Projects” following the sixth chapter.
-The chapter activities are designed to meet the needs of children with diverse learning styles.
+The chapter activities are designed so that there are some to meet the needs of children with diverse learning styles.
 So they include arts and crafts, microscope observations, collecting items from nature, research and writing, drawing, creating acrostics, and more.
 Some activities require pages from the student book, and other required materials are listed when they are needed.
 Microscope activities are included frequently enough that students really should have access to a microscope.

-Earth Party! can be used with children across a fairly wide age span as long as you adapt and select activities to suit each child.
+Earth Party! can be used with children across a fairly wide age span as long as you select and adapt activities to suit each child.
 The secular nature of this course makes it suitable for just about everyone—it avoids contentious issues about how things came into existence.
 The information it teaches is more advanced than what most children in first and second grade are expected to learn, but if you use the memory game and activities, it should help you create an enjoyable and effective learning experience.